| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 discussing is quite literally hopeless, and I am the repository of good experiences, hope

+and quite a lot of memory.
 Id like to share a couple of passages from Searles which convey

 the special character of this work.
 He quotes a patient: I dont care anything